Leon Köhler

-Leon Köhler (born 7 August 1999) is a German racing driver who most recently competed in the ADAC GT Masters for FK Performance Motorsport.
+Leon Köhler (born 7 August 1999) is a German former racing driver.
+A graduate of ADAC Formula 4 and Porsche Supercup, Köhler competed in DTM for BMW in 2022, and was ADAC GT Masters runner-up in 2024.

 Career

 Karting

 Köhler started karting in 2007.
-In 2017 he became champion in the KZ2-class of the ADAC Kart Masters and the CIK-FIA Karting European Championship.
+In 2017, he became champion in the KZ2-class of the ADAC Kart Masters and the CIK-FIA Karting European Championship.

 Formula 4

-In 2018 he made his single-seater debut in the Formula 4 UAE Championship where he won on debut.
+In 2018, Köhler made his single-seater debut in the Formula 4 UAE Championship where he won on debut.
 He won two of the three races he contested.
 Afterwards he joined Mücke Motorsport in the ADAC Formula 4 Championship.
-After scoring a single podium in the final race of the season at the Hockenheimring he classified 13th in the final standings.
+After scoring a single podium in the final race of the season at the Hockenheimring, he was classified 13th in the final standings.

-GT Racing
+GT racing

-In 2019 Köhler made a switch to Porsche GT3 Cup racing.
-In 2019 he started in the Porsche Carrera Cup Germany while also making his first appearances in the Porsche Supercup as a guest driver.
-He then went on the win the 2019-20 Porsche Sprint Challenge Middle East with 5 wins.
+In 2019, Köhler made a switch to Porsche GT3 Cup racing.
+In 2019, he started in the Porsche Carrera Cup Germany while also making his first appearances in the Porsche Supercup as a guest driver.
+He then went on the win the 2019–20 Porsche Sprint Challenge Middle East with five wins.

-In 2020 he scored his win in the Porsche Carrera Cup Germany at the Lausitzring and finished the championship in 3rd.
+In 2020, Köhler scored his first win in the Porsche Carrera Cup Germany at the Lausitzring and finished the championship in third.
 He also contested his first full season in the Porsche Supercup with Lechner Racing Middle East.

+Köhler during the Red Bull Ring round of the 2021 Porsche Supercup.

-In 2021 he once again finished 3rd in the Porsche Carrera Cup Germany after scoring wins at the Red Bull Ring and the Hockenheimring.
-In the Porsche Supercup he classified 5th.
-In that year Köhler also made his first appearance in the Porsche Carrera Cup North America together with MRS-GT Racing.
+In 2021, Köhler once again finished third in the Porsche Carrera Cup Germany after scoring wins at the Red Bull Ring and the Hockenheimring for Nebulus Racing by Huber.
+In the Porsche Supercup, he classified fifth with podiums at the Red Bull Ring and Zandvoort.